BDC Hamburger Icon

 FYIDid you know

-Becoming an impactful leader requires understanding your leadership style, being a great follower, leading by example and effective communication.
-Learning from others and fostering a positive attitude are crucial for success in this day and age.
+Becoming an impactful leader requires understanding your leadership style, being a great follower, leading by example, and effective communication.
+Since millennials comprise a vast swath of the workforce, for example, impactful leadership means knowing what millennials want in a modern leader.

-1. “Every time you make the hard, correct decision, you become a bit more courageous, and every time you make the easy wrong decision, you become a bit more cowardly.
-If you are a CEO, these choices will lead to a courageous or cowardly company.” – Ben Horowitz, co-founder and former CEO of Opsware, co-founder and partner at Andreessen Horowitz
+1. “Every time you make the hard, correct decision, you become a bit more courageous, and every time you make the easy, wrong decision, you become a bit more cowardly.
+If you are a CEO, these choices will lead to a courageous or cowardly company.” — Ben Horowitz, co-founder and former CEO of Opsware and co-founder and partner at Andreessen Horowitz

 On team-building and collaboration